Updated on: December 6, 2024

 🥈2.
 Dashlane — Excellent Security With Development Integrations & a VPN

 Dashlane pairs a great set of additional features with useful development tools.
-Whether you’re a developer, just looking to manage your mess of accounts, or want to tighten up server security, it’s a great choice.
-There isn’t a Linux app or even one for Windows or macOS; you use Dashlane through the web dashboard and browser extension (available for all major browsers).
+Whether you’re a developer, looking to manage your accounts, or want to tighten up server security, it’s a great choice.
+Dashlane does have a CLI app for Linux, but unless you’re a developer looking to automate processes, the browser extension is the best way to use Dashlane on Linux devices.

 Dashlane includes: